 This object reflects the electric utility costs associated with Constellation New Energy, who is our supplier and Eversource, our energy distributor.
 A contract with Constellation New Energy is negotiated by the Town for all town-owned buildings including Ashford School.
 A fixed rate per kWh contract was negotiated with the Town that will result in an anticipated increase in utility costs for FY2017-18.

-• 01-2540-321-00254 Plant Utilities - \$478 slight increase based on fixed rate and calculations of historical consumption.
+• 01-2540-321-00254 Plant Utilities (\$5,822) slight increase based on fixed rate and calculations of historical consumption and a decrease due to the prepayment of a loan associated with upgrades to the lighting.